On Brolin's theorem over the quaternions: Properties of the operator

 If we define $ \varphi(|q|):= \frac{1}{(|q|^{2}+1)^{2}},$ this is an integrable function for which, we can apply the corollary \ref{CD} of the dominated convergence and so

 Therefore,

 \end{proof} \begin{Cor} For any $ a \in \mathbb{R}$, the following formulas hold

-\end{Cor} \begin{proof} The two formulas follow from the invariance by translation of a real point $a$ of the operator $ \Delta_{*}$ and by Proposition \ref{SF}. \end{proof} In order to prove the next result we prove the following theorem. \begin{theorem} Let $f: \Omega_{D} \to \mathbb{H}$ be a slice preserving regular function.
-Then
+\end{Cor} \begin{proof} The two formulas follow from the invariance by translation of a real point $a$ of the operator $ \Delta_{*}$ and by Proposition \ref{SF}. \end{proof} In order to prove Proposition \ref{CH} we prove the following theorem. \begin{theorem} Let $f: \Omega_{D} \to \mathbb{H}$ be a slice preserving regular function.
+Then for any $I \in \mathbb{S}$

-\end{theorem} \begin{proof} Since a slice preserving regular function sends each slice in itself and is holomorphic on each slice, this is a consequence of the analogous holomorphic result for the complex 1-dimensional laplacian and for $\log$ of the modulus of an analytic function. \end{proof} \begin{prop} For any $ a \in \mathbb{H} \setminus \mathbb{R}$
+\end{theorem} \begin{proof} Since a slice preserving regular function sends each slice in itself and is holomorphic on each slice, this is a consequence of the analogous holomorphic result for the complex 1-dimensional laplacian and for $\log$ of the modulus of an analytic function. \end{proof} \begin{prop} For any $ a \in \mathbb{H} \setminus \mathbb{R}$ the following equality holds in the sense of measures :